Corporate Formation

 Benefits of a Florida Land Trust

 There are several benefits to a Florida Land Trust.
-To better understand the benefits of establishing a Florida Land Trust, it may be best to contact Legal Counsel, P.A. which employs a Florida Land Trust lawyer an Orlando, Florida .
+To better understand the benefits of establishing a Florida Land Trust, it may be best to contact Legal Counsel, P.A. which employs Land Trust lawyers in Orlando, Florida.
 Here are some of the general benefits of a Florida Land Trust:

 What are some drawbacks of land trusts?
 The drawbacks include the costs associated with the Trustee managing the Florida Land Trust.
 Often beneficiaries will pay a law firm or individual to be the Trustee of the Florida Land Trust.
 It is important to balance the cost of the Florida Land Trust with the potential benefits the trust can provide.
 Have questions about whether a Florida Land Trust is right for you, reach out to Legal Counsel, P.A. today at 407-982-4321.